harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

    When something is misconfigured, Phoenix should throw early (often at build-time) with an error message that tells a student what to change.
 Avoid silent no-ops.

+8. **Principle-driven evolution (breaking changes are OK)**

+   Phoenix optimizes for a coherent, principle-driven API surface — not strict backwards compatibility.

+   * If a better design exists, it’s okay to make a breaking change.
+   * Prefer **deleting** legacy paths instead of accumulating deprecations.
+     Keep deprecated code only when there is a concrete reason (external consumers, season support, migration cost that truly can’t be paid immediately, etc.).
+   * Aim for **one obvious way** to do something.
+If two APIs overlap, choose one and remove the other.
+   * Keep things **parallel** across similar objects: consistent capabilities, consistent method names, consistent argument order, and consistent nouns.

 ---

 ## 2. Layering: from hardware to behavior